A Heart for the Children

 Grateful does not adequately describe how I feel here today.

-Paternoster West Coast
+Paternoster, West Coast

 Own backyard, South African Break Aways